.jpeg)

 My work in metaphysics focuses on material objects, especially their identity over time.
 I am currently finishing a monograph which defends the neglected view that material objects usually survive changes from one sort to another, and I have begun to apply my work on material objects to personal identity and personal ontology.

+I live in Massachusetts with my wife, Sarah, and our dog, Muffin (who is a Cavachon).
 While many philosophers are cat lovers, I am instead a hippo enthusiast.